gurrier/localvolts/README.md

 In Home Assistant, copy the files in this repository into your existing Home Assistant's custom_components folder.

 # Alternative method using HACS to install the Localvolts Integration
-(Don't forget to make the changes to `/homeassistant/configuration.yaml`)

 If you already have HACS installed for Home Asisstant you can try adding this as a custom repository